qubole/afctl/README.md

 dag = DAG(dag_id='new', default_args=default_args, schedule_interval='@once')
 ```

+### 3. Deploy project locally

+You can add python packages that will be required by your dags in `requirements.txt`.
+They will automatically get
+installed.

 * To deploy your project, run the following command (make sure docker is running) :

 ```bash
 afctl deploy local
 ```

 If you do not want to see the logs, you can run
 ```bash
 afctl deploy local -d